 c) Term 3: Post Easter to End of Year

-a) The first invoice is sent out in the August preceding the school year being charged.
+Invoices are sent out in June proceeding the school year being charged.

-2014.
-The college will send the invoice out by post at least two weeks before the first
+The college will send the invoice out by post at least two weeks before the first direct debit run.

 requested to pay the amount of the last DD payment immediately by another method